zatomos/KRAB/README.md

   sees content from the groups they belong to.
 - When a photo or comment is posted, the database automatically triggers a function that pushes a notification to the other group members, whose apps then refresh their widget.
+- The app can hold several instances at once.
+Each has its own session, caches and push registration, and instances never talk to each other.

 ---